10 High-Paying Jobs for Computer Science Degree Graduates

 5. Systems Architect

-A systems architect develops networks or computer systems from the ground up and then puts processes in place to keep those tech systems running smoothly.
-To accomplish this, they utilize software, servers, security protocols, and hardware.
-Systems architects also advise on what IT systems and components should be used to achieve specific business goals.
-In addition to computer programming experience, a bachelor’s degree in computer science, software engineering, or a related field, can prepare you for this job.
+Systems architects may also advise on which IT systems and components should be used to achieve specific business goals.
+In addition to computer programming experience, a bachelor’s degree in computer science, software engineering, or network engineering can prepare you for this job.

 6. Cybersecurity Analyst